aaronvstory/loopvideo/README.md

 # 🎬 LoopVideo 🎬
-### 💎 Proudly developed by the absolutely LEGENDARY @dedkamaroz 💎
-### 🌟 The most EPIC and AMAZING developer who created this MIND-BLOWING project! 🌟

 Create seamless looping videos with audio preservation.
 Turn any video into a smooth "ping-pong" or "boomerang" effect.

 ## Quick Start